 Meet Adeline Druart, president of Vermont Creamery.
 Adeline and the team at Vermont Creamery recently took home top honors the World Championship Cheese Contest, winning “Best in Class” for their Coupole, after earning six wins at the annual American Cheese Society Competition last year.
 Adeline has spent her career immersed in the art and science of cheesemaking and has a passion for delighting consumers with new, innovative flavors.

-The spring of 2018 marked the one-year anniversary of Vermont Creamery joining Land O’Lakes, bringing together two brands that share a culture based on strong rural values and an appreciation for purpose and people.
+The spring of 2019 marked the two-year anniversary of Vermont Creamery joining Land O’Lakes, bringing together two brands that share a culture based on strong rural values and an appreciation for purpose and people.
 Vermont Creamery is a pioneer in the artisan cheesemaking movement, using unique, high-quality ingredients in their award-winning products.
 Together with Land O’Lakes, Vermont Creamery is leading new growth and innovation across both organizations in the growing dairy business.

 5 tips for buying, tasting, pairing & cooking with cheese